KenKundert/avendesora/doc/examples.rst

 Google always seems to keep futzing with there security protocols in order to make them more secure, but at the same time also seem to make them more annoying.
-As such, I have gone through several approaches to making the Google login work with Avendesora.
+As such, I have gone through several approaches to making the Google login work with *Avendesora*.
 The latests, as of 2017, is shown below.
 Google uses a different page when requesting your username or email, your passcode, and the answer to your challenge questions.
 So the current approach is to simply recognize each of those pages individually.
 You can use something like this for your Gmail/Google account entry: